cdapio/cdap/docs/developer-guide/source/intro.rst

 - **Management Dashboard:** available for deploying, querying and managing the Server;

-- **Different Runtimes:** single-node (useful for learning, prototyping and testing), hosted in the Cloud, and Enterprise versions;
+- **Different Runtimes:** single-node (useful for learning, prototyping and testing), hosted in the Cloud, and Distributed versions;

 - **YARN containers:** services are run in YARN containers in Hadoop, providing access to HBase and HDFS, giving the scalability and performance of Hadoop without the complexity.

 In the next section, we will compare three application architectures and their pros and cons.
-This will give you a good understanding of the benefit of architecting Big Data applications using Continuuity Reactor.
+This will give you a good understanding of the benefit of architecting Big Data applications using CDAP.

 Architecture Comparison: Building A Big Data Application
 ============================================================